BISHOP FALL HIGHBALL CRAGGIN' CLASSIC

 About Jason: Jason started climbing in high school at a YMCA in Pennsylvania then made his way to the Rocky Mountain during college to climb in New Mexico and Colorado.
 With a passion for the outdoors he moved to Colorado to work as trip leader, guiding rafting, climbing, and ski trips.
 He currently lives in Manitou Springs, CO spending most of his time outdoors.

+(SOLD OUT!)
 WOMEN’S SPORT CLIMBING & MENTAL APPROACH CLINIC with Chelsea Rude, presented by Adidas

 Many women find strength and empowerment by climbing with other women.
 This is an opportunity to learn to push limits while sport climbing in this encouraging environment.
 Chelsea’s clinic will cover movement and technique, equipment choices, safety concerns, and tips on how to push your limit confidently on the sharp end.
 Participants will learn to overcome fear and doubts through exercises applied specifically to climbing.
 We will go through how to address thoughts, feelings, and emotions in order to live a climbing life based on your values and goals.
 Chelsea will teach what she’s learned through years of coaching climbing and sending hard climbs herself – and she will help you apply it to your specific situations.
 Available to all abilities.